mostlygeek/mostlygeek.com/content/posts/hugo-circle-s3-hosting.md

 * `PUSHOVER_APP_TOKEN`
 * `PUSHOVER_USER_KEY`

 I skipped the pushover setup.
-I'm lazy and using Pushover to notify me when the site's deployed spares me from having to do it manually.
+I'm lazy and using Pushover to notify me when the site's deployed so I don't have to check it manually.

+Check out my [CircleCI deploy logs](https://circleci.com/gh/mostlygeek/mostlygeek.com/tree/master) to see the above configuration in action.
+You may notice some (many) trial and error attempts at fixing weird bugs.

 ## Hosting on AWS